 The #flexyourflux campaign we started for KubeCon is still ongoing.
 Until GitOps Days (see below) you can still win a 1h-long 1-on-1 meeting with Flux Core Maintainer Stefan Prodan.

 Get your limited edition @fluxcd T-shirts at @KubeCon_ EU only!
-In person at Valencia only!#flexyourflux with our quiz at pick up your shirt at the Flux booth! https://t.co/BHxJxeYhRq @kubernetesio #GitOps pic.twitter.com/HWD2Uru0PX— Tamao Nakahara - GitOps Days June 8-9! 🎉 (@mewzherder) May 17, 2022
+In person at Valencia only!#flexyourflux with our quiz at pick up your shirt at the Flux booth! https://t.co/BHxJxeYhRq @kubernetesio #GitOps pic.twitter.com/HWD2Uru0PX— Tamao Nakahara - Flux is graduated in the CNCF! 🎉 (@mewzherder) May 17, 2022

 We will draw the lucky winners live at the GitOps Days event (8-9 June).